weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 The focus on [collections](/developers/weaviate/config-refs/schema) is related to some corresponding changes in Weaviate Core:

-- Old-style "class" objects are "collections".
+- Old-style "class" objects are "collections" now.
-- An old "schema" is a "collection configuration".
+- An old "schema" is a "collection configuration" now.
 - A "property schema" is a sub-set of the collection configuration.

-There are other changes as well.
+There are other Core changes as well.
 The new python client is designed to support the changes in Weaviate Core.
 Expect to find differences in the way you interact with schemas, collection configurations, and property configurations.

 For example, `client.collections.list_all()` is the replacement for `client.schema.get()`.